mxcl/PromiseKit/Documentation/FAQ.md

 Generally no, provided the promise completes then all handlers are released thus any references to `self` are also released.

-This does mean that if your chain contains side-effects that you would typically not want to happen after, say, a view controller is popped then you should still use `weak self` (and check for `self == nil`) to prevent any such side-effects.
+However, if your chain contains side-effects that you would typically not want to happen after, say, a view controller is popped then you should still use `weak self` (and check for `self == nil`) to prevent any such side-effects.

+*However*, in our experience most things that developers consider side-effects that should be protected against are in fact *not* side-effects.

+Side-effects include: changes to global application state.
+They *do not* include chaging the view of a viewController.
+So protect against setting UserDefaults or modifying the application database, and don't bother protecting agsinst changing the text in a `UILabel`.

 [This stackoverflow question](https://stackoverflow.com/questions/39281214/should-i-use-weak-self-in-promisekit-blocks)
 has some good discussion on the topic.